-Polynesian Woman is named for a painting by Gauguin, and a friend from Brazil.
-The piece mixes various musical elements, and ends with a dramatic, accelerating rain of arpeggios.
+Polynesian Woman is named after a favorite painting by Paul Gauguin at the MET in NYC titled Two Tahitian Women.
+The piece mixes various musical elements and ends with a dramatic, accelerating rain of arpeggios.

 Thursday Evening has an importance in my musical development that cannot be overestimated.
 On a Thursday evening in Fall 1985, I visited the Museum of Modern Art, and saw a painting by Ad Reinhardt that gave me the idea to combine seemingly unrelated musical ideas by finding new connections.
 In some ways, this piece served as a study for my next composition, Trembling Flowers.